Google

-Jack Johnson beats Tommy Burns , The first black boxer to win the Heavyweight Boxing Championship was when Johnson knocked out the reigning champion Tommy Burns on December 26th, 1910.
+Jack Johnson beats Tommy Burns , Jack Johnson became the first black boxer to win the Heavyweight Boxing Championship was when he knocked out the reigning champion Tommy Burns on December 26th, 1910.
 His victory had stirred up a lot of controversy as well as the desire for a white man to reclaim the title.

-King Edward VII Dies , King Edward VII dies after being Britains King for 9 years ( You will often see him referred as Bertie ) which was the name the royal family used for him.
+King Edward VII Dies , King Edward VII dies after being Britain's King for 9 years.
+He was often referred to as "Bertie" which was the name the royal family used for him.

 First Auto Electric Start , The First Electric Self Start was installed in a Cadillac By GM.
-Up till this time and all cars needed to be started by cranking a starting handle which was hard work and caused multiple minor injuries when the car backfired during the starting process.
+Up until this time, all cars needed to be started by cranking a starting handle which was hard work and caused multiple minor injuries when the car backfired during the starting process.

-The discovery of Manchu Picchu , Hiram Bingham finds Manchu Picchu in the Andes.
-He had followed Simón Bolívar's route into Columbia and continued it with a walk from Argentina into Peru.
+The Discovery of Machu Picchu , Hiram Bingham finds Machu Picchu in the Andes.
+He had followed Simón Bolívar's route into Colombia and continued it with a walk from Argentina into Peru.
 He was a professor of history at Yale, and was performing the expedition as a member of that faculty.
-He was able to confirm its whereabouts on July 24th.
-He returned to excavate it in 1912.
+He was able to confirm its location on July 24th .
+He returned to excavate the site in 1912.
 It is near the western end of the Huatanay valley.

-Manhattan Sweatshop Fire , A Fire breaks out at the Triangle Shirtwaist Company in Manhattan, The building was overcrowded with Women Immigrant workers and poor safety standards including the doors to the stairwells and exits were locked allowing no exit from the fire on the eighth, ninth, and tenth floors which meant the women either burned in the fire or took a chance of surviving by jumping from windows one hundred feet above the street.
+Manhattan Sweatshop Fire , A Fire breaks out at the Triangle Shirtwaist Company in Manhattan on March 25th.
+The building was overcrowded with women immigrant workers and poor safety standards including the doors to the stairwells and exits were locked allowing no exit from the fire on the eighth, ninth, and tenth floors which meant the women either burned in the fire or took a chance of surviving by jumping from windows one hundred feet above the street.
 The fire caused the death of 146 garment workers, almost all of them women, who either died from the fire or jumped from the fatal height.

 First Indianapolis 500 , The first ever running of the Indianapolis 500 is won by Ray Harrounat at an average speed of 74.59 miles an hour.

-Sinking of the Titanic , Titanic sets sail on her maiden voyage from Southampton to New York the Titanic has been described as the worlds most luxurious floating hotel which is unsinkable, and was only 5 days out when she hit an Iceberg and Sank in the Atlantic with the loss of many lives.
-The Titanic was built in Belfast (between 1909 and 1911) and registered in Liverpool (in 1912).
-Liverpool was home home port, although she never entered it.
+Sinking of the Titanic , The Titanic sets sail on her maiden voyage from Southampton to New York.
+The Titanic had been described as the worlds most luxurious floating hotel which is unsinkable, and was only 5 days out when she hit an iceberg and sank in the Atlantic with the loss of many lives.
+The Titanic was built in Belfast (between 1909 and 1911) and registered in Liverpool in 1912.
+Liverpool was the home port, although she never entered it.
 The White Star Liner left Belfast on April 2nd, 1912 and arrived in Southampton on April 4th.
 The crew had boarded before dawn on April 10th, and the passengers between 9.30 and 11.30 a.m.
 She left port at around 2 p.m. and arrived in Queenstown, Ireland before crossing the Atlantic.
 She struck an iceberg on Sunday, April 14th, and the ship's distress signal gave her position as Latitude 41º 46' N and Longitude 50º 14 W.

 Hellmann's Real Mayonnaise , Richard Hellmann owned a delicatessen in New York City where he sold his wife's delectable recipe for mayonnaise becoming so popular that Hellmann began selling it in "wooden boats" that were used for weighing butter.
 Due to such high demand in 1912, Hellmann designed what is today the iconic "Blue Ribbon" label, to be placed on larger glass jars.